jaspereap/chatty/README.md

 - Login: Registered users can log in to their accounts.
 - Dashboard: Users have access to a dashboard where they can manage their chatrooms and participate in conversations.
 - Create Chatrooms: Users can create their own chatrooms and set a description.
+- Delete Chatrooms: Users that owns the chatroom can delete the room, along with the messages in it.
 - Join Chatrooms: Users can join existing chatrooms and engage in conversations with other participants.
 - Real-time Communication: Messages are sent and received in real-time, providing an interactive chatting experience.
 - Logout: Users can securely log out from their accounts.